IECF Office of Policy & Engagement

 Heading into 2025, OPE is expanding its efforts to strengthen regional advocacy, increase partnerships, and elevate the Inland Empire’s voice in policy discussions.
 With the success of previous Policy & Philanthropy Summits, the office is deepening engagement with state leaders and aligning regional priorities.
 Through strategic growth and coordination, OPE remains committed to fostering inclusive progress and long-term regional resilience.

 Learn how our region is contributing to community well-being using the Vital Conditions framework.
-Become a part of the newly formed Inland Empire Vital Conditions Network (IEVCN) and hear firsthand how our colleagues and neighbors are incorporating its objectives to enhance their work, while also gaining insights on how you can apply these innovative strategies to your own efforts.
+Become a part of the recently formed Inland Empire Vital Conditions Network (IEVCN) and hear firsthand how our colleagues and neighbors are incorporating its objectives to enhance their work, while also gaining insights on how you can apply these innovative strategies to your own efforts.

 We’d be thrilled to have your voice in the conversation as we demonstrate the Inland Empire’s commitment to creating a thriving community for all—no exceptions!
 Let us know which issues affecting our region are on your mind and tell us how you think they can best be addressed.